Skip to main content

 System Health Review report

-The report also aggregates system health information from the selected SLOs to provide quick glimpses into the performance of your system.
+The report aggregates SLO health information to provide quick glimpses into the performance of your system.

-Depending on the grouping option set for the report, the identifier column contains project of service names with the grouping indicator in its header cell:
+Depending on the grouping option set for the report, the identifier column contains project or service names, or label values.
+The first cell of the header row displays the grouping indicator:

-Additionally, you can sort table by SLO's remaining error budget.
+You can sort the table by SLO's remaining error budget.
 For this, click the required column header:

 Sorting by SLO' remaining error budget

-• Marked with labels selected for each column
+• Be tagged with labels selected for each column

 Column groupings